Tezza's Rest Home Residents Blog | Forums | Guestbook | Collection Home | Up to classic-computers.org.nz

 It didn't.

 I remember seeing a Colour Genie in a shop in 1982 and thinking it looked quite sexy compared to the Tandy Colour Computer it was sitting next to.
 I even considered it briefly as a natural upgrade to the System 80.
 In hindsight, not buying it was a good call.
-However, I am glad I now own one of these rare models.
+However, I am glad I now own a couple of these rare models.
+They came in handy when assisting with an emulator.

 Want to know more about this micro?
 Google is your friend.